Serious Traffic Offences in Tasmania

 The Traffic Act 1925 also contains the offences of reckless and negligent driving.
 Under s 32(1) of the Act, it is an offence to drive recklessly.
 This charge is essentially the same as that for dangerous driving causing death or grievous bodily harm under the Criminal Code, minus the requirement that a death or serious injury result.
 Under s 32(2) of the Act, it is also an offence to drive negligently in a general sense without causing death or injury, and taking into account the same conditions as for dangerous driving.

-The Tasmanian Act also includes an alternative offence of causing death or grievous bodily harm by driving negligently and both the Traffic Act (s 32 (5)) and s 334 (d) of the Criminal Code make it clear that an offence can be charged as either offence (manslaughter or negligently driving causing death) despite the fact it could have been proceeded with as an offence under the other legislation.
+The Tasmanian Act also includes an alternative offence of causing death or grievous bodily harm by driving negligently and both the Traffic Act (section 32 (5)) and section 334 (d) of the Criminal Code Act make it clear that an offence can be charged as either offence (manslaughter or negligently driving causing death) despite the fact it could have been proceeded with as an offence under the other legislation.

 Unlike other states, Tasmania’s Criminal Code does not impose specific penalties for crimes, although s 389 of the Code allows for any offence to be met with up to 21 years’ imprisonment (or a fine).
 In practice, crimes such as murder and manslaughter will usually attract a penalty that is severe, and often this will be a custodial sentence of some length.